emanuellaabygail/os242/links.md

 - [Process Queues](https://www.javatpoint.com/os-process-queues): This article contains an explanation of the various queues in process scheduling.
 This article has pictures so it is easy to understand.
 - [How to build Linux From Scratch 12.0](https://www.youtube.com/playlist?list=PLyc5xVO2uDsA5QPbtj_eYU8J0qrvU6315): This playlist contains an explanatory video about the book Linux From Scratch 12.0.
 These video tutorials are very helpful in understanding the contents of the book Linux From Scratch 12.0.
 - [What Is Linux LFS (Linux from Scratch)](https://www.alibabacloud.com/blog/what-is-linux-lfs-linux-from-scratch_600026): This link explains LFS project in general.
 If somebody is very unfamiliar with LFS, it is a good link to start.

+## Week 9
+- [Disk Management in Operating System](https://www.geeksforgeeks.org/disk-management-in-operating-system/): This article explains about disk management of the operating system that includes disk format, booting from disk, and bad block recovery.
+It is interesting because it explains the material in very detail and clearly way so it’s easy to understand.
+- [Linux From Scratch](https://www.linuxfromscratch.org/lfs/view/12.2/): This article provides a step-by-step guide to install LFS.
+The instructions are easy to understand.
+- [Kernotex's LFS](https://www.youtube.com/playlist?list=PLyc5xVO2uDsDzdT8lkx430hZ-gY69wgS3): The instructions provided by the previous article are easy to understand yet we might find ourselves wondering whether or not we have done it correctly.
+This youtube playlist by Kernotex help us ensure everything is right.
+- [RAID](https://www.javatpoint.com/what-is-raid): This website explained about RAID (Redundant Array of Independent Disks) technique of storing data, which includes levels of RAID and implementation of RAID.
+- [Symbolic Link or Symlink in Linux](https://www.freecodecamp.org/news/symlink-tutorial-in-linux-how-to-create-and-remove-a-symbolic-link/): This article explained about symbolic links in linux
+- [PERL](https://archive.flossmanuals.net/command-line/perl.html): a link related to perl since it’s installed in linux (lfs)